Indianola, Texas

 Indianola is a ghost town located on Matagorda Bay in Calhoun County, Texas, United States.
 The community, once the county seat of Calhoun County, is a part of the Victoria, Texas, Metropolitan Statistical Area.
-In 1875, the city had a population of 5,000, but on September 15 of that year, a powerful hurricane struck, killing between 150 and 300 and almost entirely destroying the town.
-Indianola was rebuilt, only to be wiped out on August 19, 1886, by another intense hurricane, which was followed by a fire.
+In 1875, the city had a population of 5,000, but on September 15 of that year, a powerful hurricane struck, killing between 150 and 300 and almost destroying the town.
+Indianola was rebuilt, only to be wiped out on August 19, 1886, by another intense hurricane followed by a fire.
 Indianola was designated a Recorded Texas Historic Landmark in 1963, marker number 2642.
+The site is also home to a statue of René-Robert Cavelier, Sieur de La Salle.